Allans Creek Catchment Flood Study

 • Allans Creek Flood Study (2019) adopted by Council on 9 December 2019

 The Allans Creek Flood Study (2019) was finalised following the public exhibition and a report went to Council at the meeting on 28 October 2019.
 The Study was not adopted at this meeting.
 A speaker at the Public Access Forum was against the recommendation, and Council resolved to defer it for 6 weeks to allow for a review of the methodology and further consultation with key stakeholders.
-Details are in the meeting minutes.
+Details are in the meeting minutes(External link).

 A report on this matter went up at the meeting on Monday 9 December 2019, where Councillors resolved unanimously to adopt the Study.
 The Study will inform land use planning, planning certificates and be used for the development of a floodplain risk management study and plan.

-Read the Business Paper and meeting minutes on Council's website for more information.
+Read the Business Paper(External link) and meeting minutes(External link) on Council's website for more information.

 Thank you to all who made a submission.
 Your interest in Council's management of flood risk is highly valued.